ratt-ru/CubiCal/README.md

 ## Requirements

-* cython 0.23.4
-* numpy 1.10.1
+* numpy >= 1.11.3
+* cython >= 0.25.2
+* futures >= 3.0.5
-* python-casacore 2.1.2
+* python-casacore >= 2.1.2

 ## Instructions

-The repository is confusing; there are more files than are strictly necessary.
-The important files at the moment are:

-* full_complex.py
-* cyfullms.py
-* cyfull_complex.pyx
+* Create and activate a virtualenv as described below.
+* Clone the repository and switch to the _installable_ branch.
+* To install all requirements NOT including montblanc:

+    pip install -r phd_code/requirements.txt

-* setup_full_complex.py
+* Install with:

-In order to make use of the code, it is first necessary to run:

-python setup_full_complex.py build_ext --inplace -f

-in the code directory.
+    pip install phd_code

+* CubeCal can be run from command line using gocubecal.
+If this doesn't work, add yourvirtualenv/bin/gocubecal to your path)

-The --help provides information on the currently available options.
+* -h or --help will display the currently available options.

 ## Setting up a virtual environment for the dependencies